 - Hand Sanitizer

-- Correct Passport, a yellow fever card and a Negative Covid-19 PCR test certificate for border crossings
+- Correct Passport, a yellow fever card and Proof of Covid-19 Vaccination for border crossings

 Baggage: What Can I Take With Me?